 The femoral head and acetabulum rub against each other, causing damage and pain to the hip joint.
 The damage can occur to the articular cartilage (the smooth white surface of the ball or socket) or the labral tissue (the lining of the edge of the socket).
 The articular cartilage or labral tissue can fray or tear after repeated friction.
 Over time, more cartilage and labrum are lost until eventually the femur and acetabulum impact on one other.
 Bone-on-bone friction is commonly referred to as osteoarthritis.

 When femoroacetabular impingement is suspected it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a femoroacetabular impingement specialist who provides detailed examination and care for patients with femoroacetabular impingement in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a femoroacetabular impingement specialist who provides detailed examination and care for patients with femoroacetabular impingement in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Types of Femoroacetabular Impingement

 - Cam impingement: The Cam form of impingement is when the femoral head and neck are not perfectly round, most commonly due to excess bone that has formed.
 This lack of roundness and excess bone causes abnormal contact between the surfaces.

 - Pincer impingement: The Pincer form of impingement is when the socket or acetabulum rim has overgrown.
 It covers too much of the femoral head, resulting in the labral cartilage being pinched.
 The Pincer form of impingement may also be caused when the hip socket is abnormally angled backward, causing abnormal impact between the femoral head and the rim of the acetabulum.

 Most diagnoses of FAI include a combination of the Cam and Pincer forms.

 Symptoms of FAI

 The symptoms of the femoroacetabular impingement can include the following: